 When children don’t spend their days in classrooms, they often spend more time in cars.
 Recognizing the number of motor vehicle accidents that result in a childhood fatality, it is critical that children be properly secured in the car.
 As drowning results in many injuries every summer, stay safe during water time activities.
 Life jackets are required for any boat passenger under the age of sixteen.
 Never use pool toys or water wings as a substitute for a life jacket.

 When your child suffers an injury, you suffer too.
-If your child’s summer vacation is disrupted by carelessness that leads to an injury, contact the Injury Trial Lawyers.
+If your child’s summer vacation is disrupted by carelessness that leads to an injury, speak with one of our personal injury lawyers today.

 1230 Columbia Street #560